USDA-FSA/fsa-design-system/components/footer/index.md

 ## General Guidance

 * The first column of the Global Footer is used for application-specific links to supplemental content, such as Handbooks.
-* The links in the remaining columns are standard and shall be included in all FSA Applications.
+* The links in the remaining columns are standard and shall be included in all FPAC Applications.
 [See Footer Guide for more information.]({{ site.baseurl }}guides/applications/footer)